 We first went to The Pearl on Saturday night to indulge in some Lick ice cream and devoured our delicious ice cream.
 Bettina was particularly impressed by the variety of vegan and non-dairy options, of which she sampled almost all of them!

-We returned back to The Pearl on Sunday and spent part of the day wandering through the Farmer’s Market and going for brunch at The Granary.
+We liked The Pearl so much that we returned on Sunday and spent part of the day wandering through the Farmer’s Market and going for brunch at The Granary.
 The afternoon was spent hanging out at Sternewirth in the Hotel Emma lobby, for a drink.
 This was a great way for us to reflect on our trip to San Antonio for the weekend.

 If you are willing to venture all around the city neighborhoods, you will be rewarded with great sites!
 The King William District is just south of downtown and has a huge collection of majestic 19th century mansions.
 This area is full of quiet residential streets that are nice to bike through.

-On the West side of the San Antonio River, the Historic Market Square is the largest Mexican market in the United States.
+On the West side of the San Antonio River, the Historic Market Square is the largest Mexican market in the United States and is very colorful.

 On your way there, don’t forget to stop and check out the San Fernando Cathedral, one of the most beautiful buildings in San Antonio.

 Shop Bettina's Look

-Still not sure whether you could conquer San Antonio in a weekend?
+Still not sure whether you could conquer everything when in San Antonio for the weekend?
 Check our top tips below to help plan your visit.

-The Next Trip Top 5 Tips for a Weekend in San Antonio
+The Next Trip Top 5 Tips for Exploring San Antonio for the Weekend

 1) Stay somewhere with a pool.